 We ended up with the onions and carrots, two cans of corn, a can of green beans, a can of mixed veggies, potatoes, and a big zucchini.
 I had thawed out some chicken the night before, so I cut it into small pieces and sautéed it in the soup pot until it was done.

 I took it out and put it in a container and set it in the refrigerator.
 Then I chopped up the onion (my kids hate chopping onions because they burn their eyes) and sautéed that until soft in the same oil in the pan.
 Then I cut the carrots, potatoes, and zucchini into long strips so they would be manageable for the kid’s little hands and not so sharp butter knives.

 I gave the kids the veggies on some cutting boards and their little butter knives and let them chop away.
 The kids LOVE to cook and cut.
 They love eating what they cook as well, so this is a great way to get more veggies in the kids.
-Click here to see more about cooking with kids and here to see more about getting kids to eat healthy foods.
+Click here to see more about cooking with kids.

 After the kids get the veggies into small chunks, we added them to the pan with the cooked onions.
 I sautéed them for a few minutes to get a little color on them and then added salt, pepper, a little sage from the garden, and some chicken stock I had in the freezer.